The Future of the Hybrid Event Model

 There’s no doubt the worldwide event shutdown had a dramatic impact in the nonprofit sector.
 While I expect people will continue to appreciate and value live fundraisers (who doesn’t love the excitement of a large crowd, all working together for a common cause?), digital components are allowing for potentially greater reach.

-“Hybrid Events offer an opportunity for charities to experience the best of both worlds: bringing together the accessibility and reach of virtual events and the memorable experiences and opportunities for networking that come with physical ones,” writes Aidan Paterson in Charity Digital
+“Hybrid Events offer an opportunity for charities to experience the best of both worlds: bringing together the accessibility and reach of virtual events and the memorable experiences and opportunities for networking that come with physical ones,” writes Aidan Paterson in Charity Digital.

 “ … by restricting participation to those in the immediate vicinity of an event, charities are leaving money on the table,” Paterson continues.
 “The inclusion of a virtual element to a fundraiser can unlock a much wider pool of potential fundraisers and donors.”